 I have purchased various configurations of these side carry bags and, although they are becoming very popular with many people, I find the weight of the bag on just one shoulder uncomfortable over time, normally resulting in a stiff neck.
 This is especially true as they get larger.

-Another nice option for medium sized survival kits, especially if they will be for a waterborne situation or attached to an ATV or snowmobile, is a Pelican case.
+Another nice option for medium sized survival kits, especially if they will be for a waterborne situation or attached to an ATV or snowmobile, is a [amazon text=Pelican case&asin=B0002INQT2].
 They are indestructible and waterproof.
 This is also a nice way to go for vehicle and aircraft kits.